alabamenhu/UserLanguage/README.md

 # Lightweight mode (under development)

-If your program only needs the language code to pass it through to something that only employs strings (e.g. to directly create a , it may be useful to `use` the module in `:light` mode.
+If your program only needs the language code to pass it through to something that only employs strings (e.g. to directly create an HTTP request), it may be useful to `use` the module in a `:light` mode.
 Instead of receiving a `LanguageTag` object, you will get a `Str` that can be passed into other modules.

 # Version History

+- 0.5.0
+  - Renamed module to `User::Language` to be in line with modules like `User::Timezone`
+  - Fixed a bug in the fallbacks as specified by use statements
 - 0.4.0
   - Moved individual OS versions into separate submodules.
 This will be more maintainable long term
   - Adjusted OS detection for macOS (Rakudo no longer reports it as `macosx` but rather `macos`)